 THE HISTORY OF MOUNT PLEASANT

-Inspiring families to build caring relationships with each other, our neighbours and the broader community.
+Creating safe spaces that inspire and support families to build caring relationships, with their children, each other and the community.

-A vibrant, joyful child and family community where families connect, share, learn and grow.
+A thriving, welcoming child and family community where we connect, share, learn and grow.